zencq/Pi/README.md

 For me the following worked best:
 1. Scan for the first seed that controls the UI (e.g. `UP_BOLT4#0`).
 1. Scan for the procedural name which should result in a single address after second scan.
-1. Scan for the description by searching for the listed stats (e.g. `improve <STELLAR>Damage<>, <STELLAR>Clip Size<>`).
+1. Scan for the description by searching for the listed stats (e.g. `improve <STELLAR>Damage<> and <STELLAR>Clip Size<>.`).
-   You may end up with 2 addresses but you're looking for the one before and closest to the address of the name.
+   You may end up with 2 addresses but you're looking for the one closest to the address of the name.
 1. Scan for the value of each stat (e.g. `+12%`).
 There might be occurrences of a not changing value.
    Then scan for the others first and check on that later.
-All addresses for the values are close together and in the order you see in the description.
+All addresses for the values are close together and most of the time in the order you see in the description.

-The `TOTAL_ITERATIONS` here should match those from the preparation script (defaults to `1` if not set).
+The `TOTAL_ITERATIONS` here must match those from the preparation script (defaults to `1` if not set).
 You can directly enter the addresses as they are displayed in Cheat Engine and don't need to prepend a `0x`.